-Interim guidance for public health surveillance for cholera was published in February 2023 with the aim of boosting cholera surveillance in countries to guide timely, targeted multisectoral interventions to limit the spread of cholera and reduce morbidity and mortality - and as an important part of the GTFCC response to the numerous cholera outbreaks in 2022/2023.
+Interim guidance for public health surveillance for cholera was published with the aim of boosting cholera surveillance in countries by strengthening timely, targeted multisectoral interventions to limit the spread of cholera and reduce morbidity and mortality - and as an important part of the GTFCC response to the numerous cholera outbreaks in 2022/2023.
 Key updates included new case and outbreak definitions; guidance on testing, including expanded use of rapid diagnostic tests (RDTs); and guidance on collecting minimum case-based datasets for suspected cases.

-Comprehensive guidance for public health surveillance for cholera together with supporting tools were published in April 2024.
-This new guidance superseded and complemented the 2023 interim guidance by:
+Comprehensive guidance for public health surveillance for cholera was also published.
+This new guidance improved the interim guidance by:

-- Considering additional transmission settings, building on the principles of "adaptive cholera surveillance" according to the prevailing local epidemiological situation. - Providing additional guidance and tools for data collection, reporting and analysis; and - Providing recommendations for the monitoring and evaluation of surveillance performance.
+- considering additional transmission settings, building on the principles of "adaptive cholera surveillance" according to the prevailing local epidemiological situation; - providing additional guidance and tools for data collection, reporting and analysis; and - providing recommendations for the monitoring and evaluation of surveillance performance.

-Finally, a method for countries to self-assess their cholera surveillance system/strategies against the 2024 GTFCC recommendations for cholera surveillance was published in May 2024.
-It aims to help countries identify areas for improvement to strengthen their surveillance for cholera.
-Such self-assessments should be conducted (at minimum) a national cholera plan (NCP) is developed.
-Periodic assessments are also encouraged, in particular if there are significant changes in the cholera situation or in surveillance system strategies or performance.
+Finally, a cholera surveillance self-assessment guidance document for countries was published in 2024.
+These self-assessments should be conducted (at minimum) when a new version of a national cholera plan (NCP) is developed, but periodic assessments are encouraged, in particular if there are significant changes in the cholera situation or in surveillance system strategies or performance.